-DBHDS is responsible for the operation of 10 state-owned mental health facilities.
-The state hospitals, along with HDMC, have approximately 3,000,000 square feet of building with an average age of nearly 50 years.
+DBHDS is responsible for the operation of nine state-owned mental health facilities.
+The state hospitals, have approximately 3,000,000 square feet of building with an average age of nearly 50 years.
 Lack of adequate maintenance reserve funding continues to present problems with reference to these older structures.